aktos-io/aecad/problems-with-others.md

   - Doubleclick just changes a footprint, without confirmation or undo option.
   - You can not unassign a footprint association, only option is deleting everything
   - No footprint association table that you can freely edit

+# What is wrong with EasyEDA?

+- Not open source.
+- No offline ability.